Temple-Biology-YangLab/2026-Nature-Communication-SingleNup/Script/Supplementary Figure 30/README.md

 radial distribution, and — just as important — whether it invents a second peak when the truth has only one.

-Prepared in response to the round-2 reviewer concern that the published Monte Carlo validated only the recovery of a single peak position, not the full shape of the 3D probability distribution.
-The open/closed-state claims for Nup214C and Nup153C rest on resolving two distinct radial peaks within one population, so two-component recovery is what has to be validated.

 ---